 “I guess we’ll be going now,” Kristy said, breaking up the conversation.
 “Take care, okay?”

 “And whatever it is, hope that you can take care of it.
 If you want, remember to look for us to consult.”

 “Yes, Teacher Wang.”

-Kristy gives him a look but just the usual teasing one and not the stern one.
+Kristy gave him a look but just the usual teasing one and not the stern one.

 “All right.
 See you.”

-The Wang siblings step back so Jacky could pull out.
-He turns to wave to them one last time before driving off.
+The Wang siblings stepped back so Jacky could pull out.
+He turned to wave to them one last time before driving off.

 “You okay?”
-Joanne asks when they’re safely in traffic again.
+Joanne asked when they were safely in traffic again.

 “You don’t have to reassure me.
 I know it hurts to move.”

 “Seriously though, are you okay?
 You haven’t said much all night.
 I meant aside from the fact that it hurts to move.”